 Another prize went to a German inventor, Klaus Peter Schulz, who has developed a tire recycling process by thermolysis, the use of heat to break down the rubber molecules.
 And yet another in the area of recycling, crowned the “Cannibal”, a single garbage collector which can recognize and sort bottles, cups and cans.

-One of man’s major environmental problems is accumulation mountains of waste which he has either buried or left uncovered as a blotch on the landscape.
-Can these innovations bring peace and prosperity to their respective environments.
-We certainly hope so and we shall see.
+One of man’s major environmental problems is accumulation of mountains of waste, which he has either buried or left uncovered as a blotch on the landscape.
+Can these innovations bring peace and prosperity to their respective environments?
+We certainly hope so, and we shall see.

 Clean energy for an entire island